JohnsonMasino/CRMir/README.md

 **Invoicing and Quotation Management:**
 Integrated features for generating, managing, and sending invoices and quotations within the CRM system.

+**Payment Collections:**
+Facilitates seamless payment collections associated with invoices, improving financial management.

+**Products/Services and Contracts Management:**
+Efficiently manages products/services offered and contracts with clients, enhancing overall business operations.

 **Reliability and Scalability:**
 The robust Django-based architecture with MySQL ensures reliable CRM functionalities, and the system is designed to scale with growing CRM demands.

 **Timely User Notifications:**
-Users receive timely notifications about the status of their CRM interactions, invoicing, and quotations, improving overall user experience.
+Users receive timely notifications about the status of their CRM interactions, invoicing, quotations, payments, product/service offerings, and contracts, improving overall user experience.

 ## Future Enhancements